-Some outings take passengers to land where we could hike and tour the area.
-Other times we would board the Zodiacs and cruise through areas.
+Some outings take passengers to land for hiking and touring the area.
+Other times it’s a cruise on a Zodiac.

 On one of the Zodiac tours, word came in that there were whales near the ship.
 All the Zodiacs raced back for a look.

 Unfortunately, the one I was on was a slow-moving machine and we were way behind.

 However, we had one of the more experienced guides who thought the whales were coming our way.
 He shut down the motor and, sure enough, they came right up to us and explored our Zodiac.